Language selection

 • Maria’s stepbrother, Alexei

-Maria includes her stepfather and stepbrother because they are Irina’s dependants (her spouse and dependent child) even though they’re not coming to Canada.
+Maria includes her stepfather and stepbrother because they are Irina’s dependants (her spouse and dependent childeven though they’re not coming to Canada.

-For all 3 years (2021, 2020 and 2019), Maria must check if she meets the income requirement for 4 persons.
+For all 3 years (2022, 2021 and 2020), Maria must check if she meets the income requirement for 4 persons.

 Example 5 — Sponsor with a separated spouse

-Juan and Lise, who are both permanent residents, are married and had a child in 2019.
-Juan and Lise separated in 2021.
-Juan is sponsoring his mother and will submit his application in 2022.
+Juan and Lise, who are both permanent residents, are married and had a child in 2020.
+Juan and Lise separated in 2022.
+Juan is sponsoring his mother and will submit his application in 2023.
 Lise won’t co-sign the application.
 Juan’s mother doesn’t have any dependants.

-For 2021, 2020 and 2019, Juan’s family size is 4:
+For 2022, 2021 and 2020, Juan’s family size is 4:

 • Juan